 After consecutive nights of extreme winds that destroyed parts of the NEM’s transmission network, a few of us in the office are pondering about how many spare temporary transmission towers are currently available across Australia.

-The ‘stockpile’ will have taken a hit in the last eight months, given:
+The ‘stockpile’ will need replenishing, having taken some hits in the last eight months.
+These events include the following:

 - Six transmission pylons collapsed near Anakie, VIC in February due to severe convective winds.
 Repair works to install new permanent towers started in August, but are not due to be completed until December.